theTyster/theTyster/README.md

 ## My Personal Tech Stack
 I run multiple servers at home and have set up web servers for clients remotely.
 So, I appreciate tools that are portable and lightweight.

-For the last four years I have been running Linux Exclusively.
+Since 2019 I have been running Linux Exclusively.
 After testing out lots of distro's I settled on Debian and will run it on anything that has a CPU.
-Vim has been my weapon of choice ever since I learned about it.
+Vim is my favorite editor.

 <a href="https://github.com/garrett/Tux/blob/main/tux-large.png?raw=true"><img alt="Tux the Penguin" height="48px" src="https://github.com/garrett/Tux/blob/main/tux-large.png?raw=true"></a>
 <a href="https://github.com/vim/vim/blob/master/runtime/vim48x48.png?raw=true"><img alt="Vim the Editor" src="https://github.com/vim/vim/blob/master/runtime/vim48x48.png?raw=true"></a>